jenkinsci/opentelemetry-plugin/demos/README.md

 1. Decouple builds from the local agent, then the requirements can be simplify with only docker and java.
 2. Support gradle integration with this plugin.

+## Further details

+It uses the OpenTelemetry Collector to send traces and metrics to different vendors, see https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/examples/demo